twobithack/quill/README.md

 ### BIOS

-Optionally, a BIOS may be provided by placing a file named `bios.sms` in the same directory as the executable (maximum size: 48 KB).
+Optionally, a BIOS may be provided by placing a file named `bios.sms` in the same directory as the executable.
 If no BIOS is provided, the emulator will boot the ROM directly.

 ## Keymap